-a.
+- a.
 Looked after or previously looked after children.

-b.
-Students who live nearest the Arthur Terry School
+- b.
+Students who live nearest the Arthur Terry School.

+Waiting lists

 The Arthur Terry School operates a waiting list process for Year 12 admissions in the event that the Year 12 admissions number is oversubscribed.
 Applicants who are placed on the waiting list will only be offered a place in Year 12 if places become available in the subjects chosen by the applicant.
 Places will be allocated in accordance with the oversubscription criteria.

-Siblings:
+Siblings

-Siblings of sixth formers do NOT qualify for a sibling claim
+Siblings of sixth formers do NOT qualify for a sibling claim.

 Aston Manor Academy

-Phillips Street, Aston, Birmingham B6 4PZ Tel: 0121 359 8108 www.astonmanoracademy.com Headteacher: Mrs H Roberts Type: Academy Published Admission Number: 150 Number on roll: 755
+Phillips Street, Aston, Birmingham B6 4PZ Tel: 0121 359 8108

+www.astonmanoracademy.com

+Type: Academy

+Published Admission Number: 150 DFE No: 330 4220

+Number on roll: 750

+Number on roll in the Sixth Form: 149

+Age range: 11 - 18

+How to make an In-Year application

+See Section 3.